chrisatdev/toggle-vterm/README.md

 - Open and hide horizontal and vertical terminal windows.
 - Reuse existing terminal buffers to keep processes running in the background.
+- Automatically close the terminal when the shell exits (e.g., when running `exit`).
 - Customizable keybindings.

 ## Installation